About

 Project Team

 Talia Goldman, class of 2027, is anticipating a major in Art and Archaeology at Princeton University.
-She has joined the team as a Digital Imaging Specialist and is spending the 2023/24 academic year helping to digitize the Kurt Weitzmann collection of photographic negatives of Mount Athos manuscripts.
+She has joined the team as a Digital Imaging Specialist and is spending the 2023/24 and the 2024/25 academic year helping to digitize the Kurt Weitzmann collection of photographic negatives of Mount Athos manuscripts.

 Nadia D. Makuc, class of 2026, is currently majoring in Classics with a minor in Medieval Studies at Princeton University.
 She has joined the team as a Digital Imaging Specialist and is spending the 2023/24 academic year helping to digitize the Kurt Weitzmann collection of photographic negatives of Mount Athos manuscripts.